TeamNexis/mehakXquiz_bot/README.md

 Question Sourcing: Implement parseQuestions in questionFetcher.js for specific source formats (e.g., NEET PDFs).
 Ensure compliance with source terms.
 AI Explanations: Provide a HuggingFace API key for enhanced explanations or rely on fallbacks.
-Heroku Subscription: Use your subscription’s dyno types (e.g., Hobby, Standard) for reliable performance.
-Monitor usage in the Heroku Dashboard.
+Heroku Subscription: Use your subscription’s dyno types (e.g., Standard-1X, Basic).
+Monitor usage in the Heroku Dashboard to manage costs.

 Contributing
 Contributions are welcome!
 Please: